Come Fly With Me

 Hermione stared at the menu but could not process it.
-She was sitting in a romantic restaurant with Draco, six months after they had broken up, or to be more specific, after she had left him and refused to return his calls; now they were acting is if they were only friends.
+She was sitting in a romantic restaurant with Draco, six months after they had broken up, or to be more specific, after she had left him and refused to read his letters; now they were acting is if they were only friends.
 They had spent the day looking at tourist attractions on her list and chatting frivolously.
 This was surreal and she needed to think.
+And a drink.

 "If you're unsure I would recommend the Coq au Vin: it's a chicken stew made with wine.
 I had that last time I was here, though it was over ten years ago."

-She took Draco's suggestion because it sounded tempting, and switching menus with him, she settled on a light wine as the dish already had Burgundy in it.
-After the server had come to take their orders, Draco struck up a conversation, again friendly and unassuming.
+She took Draco's suggestion because it sounded tempting, and switching menus with him, she settled on a larger glass of wine despite her dish already having Burgundy in it.
+After the server left with their orders Draco struck up a conversation, again friendly and unassuming.
 Hermione was baffled.
 He was an intense guy, not a friendly one.

 He nodded.
 "Well, another time then.
-If you don't mind, I'd like to join you tomorrow too."
+If you don't mind, I'd like to join you tomorrow."

 She frowned, wondering what game he was playing.
 Since when did Draco say 'If you don't mind'?
 His politeness was unnerving her.

-"I suppose that would be alright," she consented eventually.
+"I suppose that would be all right," she consented eventually.

 "Grand.
 I'll meet you in the morning then."

 When they finished their meal he insisted on walking her back to her inn.
 It was past ten but the elderly witch was waiting for her, opening the door right on time to welcome Hermione and Draco in for dessert.
-Draco excused himself, claiming it was late and he had better go back to his hotel, but the innkeeper insisted that he at least take some honey dough puffs with him.
+Draco excused himself, claiming it was late, but the innkeeper insisted that he at least take some honey dough puffs with him.
 He did and bid them goodnight.